-• Ministries of Finance should take a co-leading role in developing plans for sustainable and resilient investment as part of or connected to climate strategies.
+Ministries of Finance should be engaged in the development of plans for sustainable and resilient investment as part of or connected to climate strategies.
 They should build the necessary expertise for investment needs assessments and making informed investment decisions, working closely with other stakeholders, including sector ministries and private sector.